LleeMcD/Pewlett-Hackard-Analysis/README.md

   - Assistant Engineer 1,761
   - Manager 2

--  There are currently 1,549 employees who are eligible for participating in a mentorship program.
+There are currently 1,549 employees who are eligible for participating in a mentorship program.
 These individuals will train new employees to fill the soon to be vacant positions.
+The breakdown of positions for these employees is as follows:
   - Senior Engineer 419
   - Senior Staff 286
   - Engineer 289